Home » Divorce and Family law Blog » How Can a Father Lose Visitation Rights? | Top 12 Reasons

 The custodial parent can file a request to terminate the parent’s visitation rights.
 If the parents already have a family law case, this request will be within that matter.

 If the parents do not, the parent will first file a paternity or divorce action.
 Then, the parent can file a request for order for child custody.
+The custodial parent will need to state their position and support it with facts, which could include emails, social media posts, and what they saw and heard.

 Except for emergency situations, the matter will be in a hearing before the judge.
 For emergencies, it depends on the county’s rules as to the process.
+At the hearing, the parties must have properly entered their pleadings and evidence.
+The judge should have these by the court deadlines.

 In long-cause hearings, you may even call witnesses to testify and present reports or other evidence to which they are privy.
 The judge will consider all of the facts to determine whether the parent’s visitation should be terminated or not granted at all.

 After your rights have been terminated, you can submit an appeal to make the judge reconsider your position.
 You will have to file through the court system – and note that this will involve additional hearings.

 In the meantime beforehand you should take a look at why the judge took your rights in the first place and actively change that.
+For example — if your home was deemed unfit/hazardous, you should put in the work to make your home safe.

+The best way for you to protect your visitation rights is through collaborative processes, like mediation.
 By using mediation, you can have a third party present to help both you and your co-parent discuss the schedule.
 Your mediator can help you find solutions while they promote a collaborative setting.

 Let’s say that you and your co-parent don’t get along at all.
 It turns into a fight every time and you are tired of having your co-parent find any reason to try and take your rights.